pts2800/iracing_data_v3/README.md

   - count amount of times a track uses it
   - count license for each track
 - architect Track DB design [next PR][DONE]
+- automate collection of data from iracing website using selenium

 ## How it works:
 - Take snippet from HTML Element for each week of iracings season currently manual